tombarron/pocketmanilakube/README.md

 user running the playbook and/or when that user is not yet set up on the remote machine with appropriate privileges.

+## Note on deployment targets

+I've deployed against CentOS 7 and Fedora 29 and Fedora 31 targets.
+More RAM on the target is better, but it worked for me on an 8GB RAM CentOS 7 machine.

+If you want to deploy on other targets, open a github issue on this repository and I'll try to help make it happen.

+## Note on packaging and idempotence

+Devstack installs a lot of software via *pip*.
+In order to avoid polluting the target machine, we install devstack in a VM rather than on the target machine itself.

+devstack's setup script is not idempotent.
+If you have failures you may need to run vagrant to blow away the VM and re-run the deployment.
+See the convenience tags in site.yml.

+golang executables and shell scripts don't have library dependencies the so are deployed directly on the target machine at */usr/local/bin* or *~/bin* so they don't conflict or overwrite system installs.

+We install the python manilaclient and openstack client on the target machine for convenience but do *user* pip installs so everything is under *~/.local* and does not overwrite any system installed software.

 ## TODO

-* Make sure this stuff actually works ...

-* Try deploying Ceph outside of devstack via Rook/Ceph (probably in an independent but kind-deployed K8s cluster, de-coupled from manila-kube).
+* Try deploying Ceph outside of devstack via Rook/Ceph (probably in an independent but kind-deployed K8s cluster, de-coupled from the manila-kube k8s cluster).

 * Eliminate the devstack VM, incrementally